FBoucher/stream-projects/Streams/2020-10-09-Stream132-chatbot.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is adding a recurring save to file to the chatbot, to avoid losing the stream notes.
+In the same type of idea a collection of Reminders are added to the stream.

 📺 - Twitch archive - stream no.132